pinojs/pino-elasticsearch/README.md

 #### Dynamic index

-It is possible to customize the index name at every log just providing a function to the `index` option:
+It is possible to customize the index name for every log line just providing a function to the `index` option:

 ```js
 const pino = require('pino')